📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 California Kingsnake - Black and Yellow

+Meet Walter!
 Walter is a handsome California Kingsnake with a big appetite and a curious personality.
 He’s very food motivated and always ready for mealtime!
 Walter can be a little spicy at times, but with patience and regular handling, he settles in nicely.
-He’d do best with a keeper who appreciates a confident snake and can provide a secure, escape-proof setup.
-Ready to give Walter the royal treatment?
+He'd do best with an owner who knows how to handle a confident snake.
+Walter will need a minimum of a 75 gallon enclosure for adoption.

 Adoption fee: $75